NVIDIA/DALI/docs/examples/custom_operations/custom_operator/naive_histogram/README.md

 # DALI custom operator example

 This is an example/template of a DALI Custom operator.
-The implemented operation is a (very) naive histogram on a grayscale image.
+The implemented operation is a histogram on a grayscale image.
-The NaiveHistogram operator is a GPU-only operator, which uses a badly written CUDA kernel to calculate the histogram.
+The NaiveHistogram operator is a GPU-only operator, which uses a suboptimal CUDA kernel to calculate the histogram.
 The purpose here is not to show-case how the write CUDA kernels, but to present how to use CUDA kernels within DALI operators.